aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

    beta-sphere is completely contained inside the basin of the atom.
 This may turn out not to be true for the default beta-sphere radius (specially for cations in ionic systems).
 In these cases, the keyword SPHFACTOR is used.
-Some examples of the use of this keyword
+An example of the use of this keyword
-   are:
+   is:
 ~~~
 SPHFACTOR 1 0.70   # Make b_1 = 0.70 * rNN2(1) (atom type 1)
-SPHFACTOR 0 0.60   # Make b_i = 0.60 * rNN2(i) for all atoms
-SPHFACTOR Si 0.60  # Make b_i = 0.60 for all Si atoms
 ~~~
    If SPHFACTOR < 0, use the [method by Rodriguez et al.](https://doi.org/10.1002/jcc.21134) to determine the beta-sphere radii: a collection of